Once you figure out how

 enough that there’s sufficient diversity

-to keep the flock hunting for food all day.
+of habitat to keep the flock hunting for food all day.
 In my

 pastures, that means there’s room for a compost pile (food scraps),